 18 May ‘17

-In: Content Management Systems (CMS), Los Angeles, Responsive Web Design (RWD), Technology, Web Design & Development, / By: Ripe Admin
+In: Content Management Systems (CMS), Los Angeles, Technology, Web Design & Development, / By: Ripe Admin

 Our co-founder, Chris Simental, was recently interviewed by Clutch as a web expert.
 This is part of a series that highlights designers’ and developers’ technical knowledge to help businesses gain more insights on their options when building a website.
 The interview centered around the differences between WordPress and ExpressionEngine, the platforms we use the most at Ripe.

 According to Chris, one important factor to consider when choosing a platform is based on the skill set of the client’s internal team:

 “If the company’s goal is to take over in-house website maintenance, then ExpressionEngine is probably not the best choice unless they have a tech-savvy team that can do the work.
 It’s a little more hands-on than WordPress in terms of updating.”